Carmen-ramos/phone-api/README.md

 # Phone API

 > **NOTE:**
-> It is necessary upload and start [phone-catalog] (https://github.com/Carmen-ramos/phone-catalog) to run this project complety.
+> It is necessary dowmload and start [phone-catalog] (https://github.com/Carmen-ramos/phone-catalog) to run this project complety.
 All the api information is rendered in react app.
 > This is a API REST created with Node js, Express and MYSQL.

 ### Steps to follow: